dynamy/2025-Mrofrep/_lab_guides_/content/02_tracing/02_auto_instrumentation/index.md

 ### 💡 Questions
 * Which of these spans got introduced by auto-instrumentation?
 * Take a detailed look at method `process` at line `70` in `order-backend/src/main/java/com/dtcookie/shop/backend/BackendServer`.
 On line `76` it is scheduling the invocation of `postprocess` to be executed by a Thread Pool.
-What could have been the reason for `postprocess` no reporting any spans until we've enabled Auto Instrumentation?
+What could have been the reason for `postprocess` not reporting any spans until we've enabled Auto Instrumentation?